According to a research by XpertHR, the main HR challenges are as follows:

-To support the strategy aimed at meeting this challenges, many organizations have already empowered their HR departments to use such HR solutions, as human resource information systems (HRIS) or human resource management systems (HRMS).
-These solutions help to streamline employee management processes, such as recruiting and applicant tracking, performance management, time and attendance, benefits management, training tracking.
+To support the strategy aimed at meeting these challenges, many organizations have already empowered their HR departments to use such HR solutions as human resource information systems (HRIS) or human resource management systems (HRMS).
+These solutions help to streamline employee management processes, such as recruiting and applicant tracking, performance management, time and attendance, benefits management, and training tracking.

 Based on our experience in delivering SharePoint-based portals, we share our view on another type of HR tools – HR portals.
-We’ve developed these solutions for companies of different sizes and industries, for example, an HR portal for a construction company, so we are going to highlight general benefits they bring to businesses and analyze whether the platform can be the right choice for supporting HR activities, specifically in companies that already use it.
+We’ve developed these solutions for companies of different sizes and industries, for example, an HR portal for a construction company, so we are going to highlight general benefits they bring to businesses and analyze whether the SharePoint platform can be the right choice for supporting HR activities, specifically in companies that already use it.

 An HR portal can be suitable to meet the needs of organizations of various sizes:

 - Enterprises.
 An HR portal can add efficiency to HR processes in an enterprise with high staff turnover.
 Also, it can be helpful for an enterprise that opens new branches in different locations and needs a solution that will become a central source of corporate information and a central point for employees’ digital tools.